yy-lab/know-hows-faqs/FAQ.md

 ## How to use and train Sentence Transformer

-Sentence transfomers transform sentences to numerical vectors that make it easy to do various NLP tasks using simple vector operations.
+Sentence transfomers transform sentences to numerical vectors, which makes it easy to do various NLP tasks using simple vector operations.
 This [repository](https://github.com/skojaku/Practical-Guide-to-Sentence-Transformers) will walk you through how to use and train sentence transformer models using [sentence transformer library](https://www.sbert.net/index.html) and [Hugging Face Model Hub](https://huggingface.co/).